The Ultimate Arctic Summer Safari.

 After a full-course lunch Churchill Wild-style, you will experience the Hudson Bay coast for the first time.
 The combination of diversity and sheer natural elegance will amaze you.
 Make sure your camera battery is charged.
 If you’re like previous Churchill Wild guests, you’ll be eager to document each and every moment in this extraordinary and rare ecosystem.

 Your first day at the lodge will be rounded out by the first of many full-course meals followed by a cozy fireplace for the evening wind down.
 Relax, recharge and get a good rest because you have five amazing days to go!

 In the coming days, your breakfasts will be served at 8 a.m. and the first tour of the day will typically depart the lodge at 9:30 a.m.
 Depending on both weather and group interest, you will enjoy the following activities:

 Marine Tours – Tides and weather permitting, we will do at least two expeditions by boat to view beluga whales, seabirds, and polar bears.
 Marine tours are conducted in large, nine-man inflatable boats, fully equipped with two way radios, safety gear, flotation jackets for each passenger, and a hydrophone so that that you can listen to the whale songs.
 Each expedition is a half day in order to coordinate with the high tides.
-Both refreshments and lunch will be served aboard.
+Refreshments and snacks will be served aboard.
 Expect to see a good number of whales per outing.
 Beluga whales are very curious and social and will investigate our presence with a bold courage expressed by few other creatures.
 Getting up-close and personal with these awesome creatures has been life-changing for many Churchill Wild guests.